Nauru at the 1996 Summer Olympics

 Nauru competed in the Olympic Games for the first time at the 1996 Summer Olympics in Atlanta, United States from 19 July to 4 August 1996.
 The delegation consisted of three weightlifters; Quincy Detenamo, Gerard Garabwan, and Marcus Stephen.
 Their best performances were by Detenamo, who came 20th in the men's 76 kg category and Garabwan who finished 24th in the men's 91 kg event.
 Stephen failed to finish his event, but would later become President of the Republic.

 Background

 Nauru became independent from being a United Nations trust territory on 31 January 1968.
-The Nauru Olympic Committee was recognized by the International Olympic Committee on 1 January 1994.
+The Nauru Olympic Committee was recognised by the International Olympic Committee on 1 January 1994.
 Accordingly, Atlanta was the island nation's first participation in Olympic competition.
 The 1996 Summer Olympics were held from 19 July to 4 August 1996.
 The Nauran delegation consisted of three weightlifters; Quincy Detenamo, Gerard Garabwan, and Marcus Stephen.
 The flag bearer for the opening ceremony was Stephen.